Table of Contents

 You may also have an option for setting up your Fingerprint at this time.

-If you don't see the option for Facial Recognition or Fingerprint Biometrix then it is likely that you don't have an eligible device for these additional features and will only get the PIN option seen later in this guide.
+If you don't see the option for Facial Recognition or Fingerprint Biometric, then it is likely you don't have an eligible device for these additional features and will only get the PIN option, as seen later in this guide.

 1. Facial Recognition will then use an eligible webcam to scan your face.
 Simply position your face in the middle of the screen to proceed.